SG453/data-engineer_projects/Data Modeling using AWS RedShift/README.md

 ## Project Goal
 ________________________________
-The goal of this project is to help **Sparkify** data analysts and data scientists by providing a Data Warehouse (Star schema) solution on AWS Cloud using RedShift Database and s3 bucket (to read the source data).
+The goal of this project is to help **Sparkify**(Online music streaming app) data analysts and data scientists by providing a Data Warehouse (Star schema) solution on AWS Cloud using RedShift Database and s3 bucket (to read the source data).
 Sparkify users use this data model to query and extract any meaningful insights.

 ## Introduction
 _____________